BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 * On sending, the JMS header fields are mapped to specific parameter names in a HTTP POST request.
-On receiving, the header fields are are represented using the same specific parameters in the header section of the HJB message sent back within HJB's HTTP response.
+On receiving, the header fields are are represented using the same parameter names in the header section of the textual HJB message sent back within HJB's HTTP response.
-  The JMS standard headers and their corresponding HJB field names
+  The JMS standard headers and their corresponding HJB parameter names
   are:

   .. class:: display-items